 Standard® manufactures Idle Air Control Valves at our ISO 9001 and IATF 16949-certified facilities in Greenville, SC, and Reynosa, Mexico, respectively.
-A key aspect of the manufacturing process is the load testing, which makes sure each actuator delivers a greater force than actual load.
+A key aspect of the manufacturing process is load testing, which makes sure each actuator delivers a greater force than the actual load.

 Precision-machined housing ensures proper air flow to engine as required by ECU during changing load requirements